Para-Ordnance .45 ACP Pistols

 Para-Ordnance C-6-45 LDA

-Notes: This is described as the "world’s smallest DAO M-1911."
-It is s subcompact version of the C-x-45 series, small in stature but heavy for its size to allow better control of the powerful .45 ACP cartridge.
+Notes: This is described as the “world’s smallest DAO M-1911.”
+It is a subcompact version of the C-x-45 series, small in stature but heavy for its size to allow better control of the powerful .45 ACP cartridge.
 The bobbed grip safety and hammerless design make it more concealable.

 Twilight 2000 Notes: This weapon does not exist.